 Achaia (Achaea).
 Achaia is located on the northwest coast of the Peloponnese, it is a prefecture with lots of historical sights, there are traditional villages, archaeological sites and religious monuments.
-It is also an area with lots of natural sights, a region were good wines are produced.
-One of the best wines regions of Greece is located here, east of Patras.
+It is also an area with lots of natural sights, a region where good wines are produced.
+One of the best wine regions of Greece is located here, east of Patras.

 It borders to the north with the Gulf of Patras and the Gulf of Corinthia, to the west the Ionian sea, to the south the prefectures Ilia and Arkadia and to the east the prefecture Corinthia.

 The territory is mostly mountainous, 75% of the area is hilly or mountainous, highest mountains are Chelmos (2355 meters) and Erimanthos (2224 meters).
 In the northwest of Achaia is cape Araxos located where some lakes and wetlands are.

 The prefecture of Achaia has been inhabited since the Palaeolithic era, the first inhabitants were Pelasgians, the ancestors of the Greeks.
 The Achaeans came here around 1050 BC , they built big cities like Patras and Egion.
 In 280 BC the Achaian Confederacy was created.

 In Agia Lavra in Kalavrita in 1821 the Greek war of Independence began against the Ottomans.
 Bishop of old Patras Germanos blessed here the Greek banner at Agia Lavra on the outset of the national revolt against the Turks on 25 March 1821.

 The largest city in the Peloponnese is Patras.
 Patras is also the capital of the department of Achaia and is the main port and industrial city in the Peloponnese.
 The name Achaea was also given to the whole of Greece by the Romans, in the era that they occupied Greece.